.

 EMERGENCIES IN THE FIELD

-There is a large, well-equipped hospital approximately 20 minutes away from the site.
-In the event of an emergency, we would transport the injured party to the hospital in a project vehicle or by ambulance.
-There is a place to land a helicopter near the site, and there is a helipad at the hospital.
+A large, well-equipped hospital is approximately 20 minutes away from the site.
+We would transport the injured party to the hospital in a project vehicle or by ambulance in an emergency.
+There is a place to land a helicopter near the site and a helipad at the hospital.
 Minor injuries will be treated on-site with basic first aid.

 Earthwatch has a 24-hour, 7-day-a-week emergency hotline number.
 Someone is always on call to respond to messages that come into our live answering service.